Why you might not want a company

 Things to be aware of

 While a salary service removes most administrative work, there are some differences compared to having your own company.
-You cannot deduct business expenses from your freelance income, since the income is treated as employment income.
-The service fee means your take-home is slightly less than if you invoiced directly from your own company.
+You cannot deduct business expenses from your freelance income, since the income is treated as salary.
+And the fee — 4.9% of the invoice amount excluding VAT — means your take-home is slightly less than if you invoiced from your own company and did all the administration yourself.

 However, for many freelancers — especially those working part-time or just getting started — the convenience and simplicity far outweigh these trade-offs.
 You can always transition to your own company later if your freelance work grows.